Athens (village), New York

-Athens is a village in Greene County, New York, United States.
-The population was 1,668 at the 2010 census.
-The village is named after the classical city of Athens.
-It is in the eastern part of the town of Athens, across the Hudson River from the city of Hudson.
+Athens is a village in Greene County, New York, United States, with 1,586 people in the 2020 census.
+It is named after the classical city of Athens and is the eastern part of the town of Athens, across the Hudson River from the city of Hudson.

 History

 The history of the village and historic sites worth preservation are detailed in a New York State study, "Village of Athens Multiple Resource Area".

 Historic sites in Athens listed on the National Register of Historic Places in or near the village include: